leanprover/lean4/doc/metaprogramming.md

 Macros are a language feature that allows writing code that writes other code (metaprogramming).

-In LEAN4, macros are used pervasively.
+In Lean 4, macros are used pervasively.
 So much so that core language features such as `do` notation is implemented via macros!
 As a language user, macros are useful to easily embed domain-specific languages and to generate code at compile-time, to name a few uses.

 #### Balanced Parentheses as an Embedded Domain Specific Language

-Let's look at how to use macros to extend the LEAN parser and embed a language for building _balanced parentheses_.
+Let's look at how to use macros to extend the Lean 4 parser and embed a language for building _balanced parentheses_.
 This language accepts strings given by the [BNF grammar](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)

 ```